 Homes with outdoor plumbing fixtures such as faucets for garden hoses and underground sprinkler systems should drain their systems or have them blown out by a professional as needed each Fall.
 Be sure to leave the valve open for outdoor faucets.
 This open valve will allow any remaining water room to expand within the faucet.
 Otherwise, the remaining water may freeze, damaging the faucet.

 Older homes may be particularly susceptible to frozen and burst pipes due to poor insulation or poor plumbing system layout.
 If frozen pipes seem to be an issue for you each year, you might consider renovating your home to improve insulation or redirect problem pipes away from areas exposed to cold.

 Frozen pipes are an issue that many homeowners face each winter.
-Fortunately, there are steps you can take to prevent the issue altogether.
-You can avoid costly repairs in the future with a little preventative maintenance.
+Fortunately, there are steps you can take to prevent the problem altogether.
+You can avoid costly repairs in the future with a bit of preventative maintenance.